 Combinations with non-dark destinations:

-.
-The nearest attraction is the Museum of Applied Art, just a few hundred yards away on Üllöi ut towards the centre.
-The Great Market Hall at Szabadsdag Bridge and the National Museum aren't so far either.
+The nearest mainstream tourist attraction is the Museum of Applied Art, just a few hundred yards away on Üllöi ut towards the centre. .

 - Budapest Holocaust Memorial Center 1a - memorial and synagogue